buildspace/buildspace-projects/Terra_And_Web3/en/Section_1/Lesson_1_Setup_Terra_env.md

 After we've deployed, we'll hook it up to our React web application so we can interact with it!

 #### 🪟 WINDOWS USERS!
 The stuff we need to install currently only runs on MacOS and Linux devices.
-You're going to need to Windows Subsystem for Linux 2.
+You're going to need to use Windows Subsystem for Linux 2.
 It's pretty easy, just check out [the official instructions](https://docs.microsoft.com/en-us/windows/wsl/install) and [this guide](https://www.codingwithcalvin.net/installing-docker-and-docker-compose-in-wsl2ubuntu-on-windows/) to install docker-compose in wsl2.
 Throughout this project, whenever I say "in a terminal", you'll need to open a terminal inside WSL2!
 I recommend also installing the [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701) app, it's pretty slick.

 ### 🚢  Install Docker
 If you already have Docker with Docker compose installed, you can skip this.